yuya-takeyama/compose/README.md

 Function-composition is commonly used technique in functional programming.
 You can combine any `callable`'s to build another function.

-All of composed functions should take only one argument and return result.

 This library only supports PHP 5.6  later.
 If you use the other version, [igorw/compose](https://github.com/igorw/compose) is useful.